SavaPavlovic01/a_star/README.md

 ## Description
-* An implementaion and visualization of the a start algorith
+* An implementaion and visualization of the a star algorith
 * This was made using standard Javascript wtih no dependencies